milesdwilliams15/milesdwilliams15.github.io/research.md

 - "Leveraging the Black Box: Regression Adjustment with Super Learners."
 With Gustavo Diaz.
 [Work in Progress]

-- "Xinhua Coverage of Chinese Foreign Aid Allocations."
-With Lucie Lu.
-[Under Review]

 [*Note*: All working papers are available upon request.]

 **Software**

 I have developed a number of software packages for R. You can learn more about them [here](https://milesdwilliams15.github.io/software/).

 **Blogging**

-I occasionally have contributed to [Religion in Public](https://religioninpublic.blog/).
-[In my latest contribution](https://religioninpublic.blog/2021/01/21/white-conservative-religious-and-aid-skeptical/), I discuss links between anti-immigrant attitudes among religious conservatives in the U.S. and support for foreign aid spending.

-I also have contributed to *Democracy Paradox*, writing about [whether China and the United States can cooperate in foreign aid policy](https://democracyparadox.com/2023/02/13/can-washington-and-china-cooperate-in-foreign-aid/).
+In a bid for public scholarship, I host a Substack called [Foreign Figures]() in which I offer data-driven takes on foreign affairs every Monday and Thursday.
+I also occasionally have contributed to [Religion in Public](https://religioninpublic.blog/), and to [*Democracy Paradox*](https://democracyparadox.com/2023/02/13/can-washington-and-china-cooperate-in-foreign-aid/).

-I [host my own blog](https://milesdwilliams15.github.io/blog/) here on my site where I semi-regularly post about statistics and programming in R.
+I [host my own blog](https://milesdwilliams15.github.io/blog/) here on my professional site, too, where I semi-regularly post about statistics and programming in R.